Learn Back-country Guiding Skills At Our Summer Camp On-The-Move!

 Starting Summer 2020, WilderSkills is excited to launch our innovative Jr Trail Guide Training program on the open-space parks in Saratoga and Redwood City.

-How Is Jr. Trail Guides Different From Traditional WilderSkills Summer Programs?
+How Is Jr. Trail Guides Different From Other Summer Camp Programs?

-While many skills and the core philosophies of our traditional summer camp program and the Jr Trail Guide’s Program remain the in-sync, the Junior Trail guides program offers campers a more focused opportunity to learn outdoor skills specifically applicable to being an outdoor guide in a roving summer camp environment within the Stulsaft Park Wildspace areas.
+WilderSkills Jr. Trail Guides is an immersive real-world nature connection and outdoor wilderness skills summer camp program.
+Our Junior Trail Guides Wilderness Summer Camp program offers campers a more focused opportunity to learn outdoor skills specifically applicable to learning how to be a future outdoor guide (Wilderness Survival skills, First Aid, Plant Identification, Hiking Safety, and more!) in a roving summer camp environment.
+This program’s daytime summer camp locations include Stulsaft Park in Redwood City, and Quarry Park in Saratoga California.
 We think families who know and love WilderSkills already, will love the new curriculum addition and adventure opportunities this provides their campers.

 Taught by some of the most experience back-country guides, nature specialists, and primitive survival skills experts in the United States, this summer training program teaches Campers Ages 7-13 real-world outdoor guiding and adventure skills